 Demand for Radiographers

-Currently national professional organizations are projecting continued growth for theforceable future. there is extimated to be 8% job growth over the next 5 years.
+Currently national professional organizations are projecting continued growth for the forceable future.
+There is estimated to be 8% job growth over the next 5 years.
 Jobs are plentiful in most healthcare settings, Across the country Urgent Care facilities are fast becoming a major source for job placement.
 Radiography offers a varied source for expansion and growth personally, through imaging modalities such as mammography, Computer Tomography, Magnetic Resonance Imaging and other areas of radiology such as Radiation Therapy, Nuclear Medicine, research, and administration and supervision, and education.

 Further career outlook information can be accessed at the following websites: